coastal-science/coastal-science.github.io/content/blog/recent-statistics-msc-graduate-april-houweling-2026-08-12.md

   - Ruth Joy
 summary: ""
 ---
-Master's student April Houweling has recently graduated from the Department of Statistics and Actuarial Science at Simon Fraser University.
+Master's student April Houweling has graduated from the Department of Statistics and Actuarial Science at Simon Fraser University.

 See her full thesis here: https://www.sfu.ca/~rjoy/Thesis_AprilHouweling%20_01Aug2025.pdf